 Specifically, the design concept called for a terraced inverted L-shaped building.
 The eastern portion of the building, between maternity and the main hospital entrance, consists of three stories, partially underground and cut into the sloping terrain so that the roof is nearly at ground level on one side.
 Here, the design team planned a landscaped rooftop garden, two floors of examination and treatment spaces, and a 200-space underground parking garage.
 The perpendicular, street-facing western portion of the new building comprises a 6-story tower that forms the base of the “L” and houses 71 inpatient beds.

-To build downward the project required excavation of approximately 200,000 tons of soil above the underground service tunnels connecting the existing buildings as well as the metro line.
+To build downward the project required excavation of approximately 200,000 tons of soil.
+A tunnel connecting the main building to the maternity ward—which ensures fast and secure circulation between the two in the case of emergency situations, such as complications during childbirth—had to be demolished and rebuilt during the project.
+The new building also would sit above an existing metro line.
 Fortunately, Ferrari says, the metro line was constructed with the structural integrity to support development above it, and metro service was disrupted only for one day to connect a new station directly with the children’s hospital.

 To avoid structural risk to existing buildings, the team also adjusted the original project plans, repositioning the basement of the new children’s hospital so that the excavation occurred below the lowest level of the maternity building.